📖 You can also read this post on the website, or you can subscribe to the Atom feed.

 actually i think the new system is terrible and reduces the issue to something that feels like a parody, but everyone i asked about this idea thought it was great so

-i just think it’s important to do this kind of stuff right, and this implementation feels incredibly lazy to me
+that’s why i made iti just think it’s important to do this kind of stuff right, and this implementation feels incredibly lazy to me

 Now, I want to use this moment to clarify that I don’t want this to be a pity party or a reason for a pat on the back at all.
 Instead, I’m quoting this stuff to highlight a part of Tiny Life development that has always been extraordinarily difficult for me: the fear of not representing things, especially queer & racially diverse things, well enough.
 Before releasing new features, and before releasing posts like this, I reach out to a lot of my friends to ask them if what I made or what I wrote is sensible, non-offensive and positive, and thankfully, the reponse is usually pretty positive.
 Nevertheless, there’s still a voice somewhere that won’t go away saying "you need to put in more effort, this is not good enough, you can’t ship it like this".